TrackerSL/Tracker_Music-Discord-Bot/README.md

 #  Tracker_SL
-"This is the official Discord music bot for the STG MC Network."
+"This is the official music bot for the STG MC Network Discord Server"